 (Full recipe and instructions are in the recipe card at the end of this blog post)

 Some of the ingredients will need to be prepped ahead of time.
 I like to do this the night before, or the morning of if I'm planning to make this tart later in the day.

-You’ll need to chill your can of full fat coconut milk the night/day before you make this recipe.
+You'll need to chill your can of full-fat coconut milk the night/day before you make this recipe.
 Coconut milk is made up of both water and fat – which emulsify at room temperature so in order to separate the fat from the liquid the cans need to be chilled.
-Once shilled, scoop the thick coconut cream from the top of the cans, discarding the liquid or using it as a base for dishes such as curries.
+Once chilled, scoop the thick coconut cream from the top of the cans, discarding the liquid or using it as a base for dishes such as curries.

 Once you have your dough, you'll want to press half of the mixture into the sides of the pan first, and then press the remaining half into the base of the pan (pictured below).
 Lastly use a fork to prick several holes into the crust to ensure air does not build up underneath it whilst baking.
 Next bake the crust for 15-18 minutes until slightly browned, then allow to cool (do not remove the tart from the tin).

 Then add the coulis to your blender along with all the other filling ingredients and blend them until they are smooth and silky.
-Pour the filling into the tart base and place in the fridge to set.
-Once set, you can garnish with fresh raspberries, freeze dried raspberries and a drizzle of vegan white chocolate.
+Pour the filling into the tart base and place it in the fridge to set.
+Once set, you can garnish with fresh raspberries, freeze-dried raspberries, and a drizzle of vegan white chocolate.

 This tart will store in an airtight container in the fridge for 3-4 days.

 Ground almonds: In case you're avoiding almonds or have an allergy you can use oat flour in place of the ground almonds.